|Susan G. Butruille|

 Women's rights are human rights.
-Knowing that women have been demanding to be treated as human beings for thousands of years may just be the piece of knowledge it will take finally to make these ancient principles a reality.
-The right to safety, euality, education, health care, peace, and control over one's own body and property.
-They're all in one statement: Women's rights are human rights.
+Knowing that women have been demanding to be treated as human beings for thousands of years may be the piece of knowledge it will take finally to make these ancient principles a reality: the right to safety, equality, education, health care, peace, and control over one's own body and property.
+Women's rights are human rights.

-The same principles are in the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), which grew out of previous UN conferences on women.
+These same principles are in the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), which grew out of previous UN conferences on women.
 More than 150 countries have ratified CEDAW.
-The United States is not among them.
+The United States has not.

 The same principles were stated at the first women's rights convention in Seneca Falls, New York in July 1848.
 American women then were denied not only the right to vote, but also the basic rights to property and wages (if married), child custody, education, church leadership, moral and physical self-determination, and legal justice.

-The Declaration continued in a tone that would be called "male-bashing" today: "The history of mankind is a history of repeated injuries and usurpations on the part of man toward woman, having in direct object the establishment of an absolute tyranny over her."
+The Declaration continued: "The history of mankind is a history of repeated injuries and usurpations on the part of man toward woman, having in direct object the establishment of an absolute tyranny over her."

-All resolutions propsed at the convention passed easily except one, the one considered the most radical.
-The demand for the right to vote barely passed, beginning a struggle that took 72 years, until 1920.
+All resolutions propsed at the Senecca Falls convention passed easily except one: the one considered the most radical.
+The demand for the right to vote barely passed, beginning a struggle that lasted for 72 years, until 1920.
 To this day, the right to vote is the only right specifically guaranteed women in the U.S. Constitution.
 Women's rights are human rights.

 In 1638, Governor John Winthrop banished Anne Hutchinson, "a woman of haughty and fierce carriage," from the Massachusetts Bay Colony.
 She had publicly expressed her religious views, challenging men's religious authority.
 Women's rights are human rights.

-Women throughout the world have demanded their rights as human rights.
 Women led slave revolts in Colombia in the late 1700's.
-Women were fighting for human rights in Russia before the Russian Revolution, and in Poland before Lech Walesa emerged as the leader of Solidarity.
-Women of Poland still do not have reproductive rights.
+Women were fighting for human rights in France and Russia before and during their revolutions, and in Poland before Lech Walesa emerged as the leader of Solidarity.
+Women of Poland are among those who still do not have reproductive rights.
 Women's rights are human rights.

-After hundreds and thousands of years, women still are demanding safety, food, health care and self determination for themselves and or their children.
+Women continue to demand safety, food, health care and self determination for themselves and or their children.
 The voices echo through the centuries and the millennia.
-Opposition--sometimes subtle, sometimes violent--remains.
+Opposition--sometimes subtle, sometimes violent remains.

 Women's rights are human rights.
-One day these words must be a reality.
+One day these words must be reality.